kindofone/github-manager/README.md

 ## Overview

-Gitman is a tool for working with multiple git (and specifically Github) repositories.
-Most people manage multiple repositories in one folder and sometimes split personal repositories and organizational repositories to separate folders.
+Gitman is a tool for working with multiple local git and remote Github repositories.
+Many developers manage multiple repositories in one folder and sometimes split personal repositories and organizational repositories to separate folders.

 When Gitman is run in a folder, it looks for a `.gitman-config.json` file.
-If the file does not exist, it asks the user to define the scope of the current folder; managing personal or organizational repositories.
+If the file does not exist, it asks the user to define the scope of the current folder: managing personal or organizational repositories.

 Once Gitman knows the scope, it shows the list of locally cloned repositories inside the folder, and also shows a list of remotely available repositories (personal and organizational).

-Updating local repositories and cloning remote repositories is  as easy as running `gitman` in the folder (or `gitman update` to directly update local repositories.)
+Updating local repositories and cloning remote repositories is  as easy as running `gitman` in the folder to see the UI, or `gitman update` to directly update existing local repositories.

 ## Usage